Are you always seeking out companionship, or to be in a relationship? Being consumed by this may hurt you more than it can help you.

 Think about it.
 When you’re all-consumed by being in a relationship, what are some things you might compromise (even if you think you won’t)?

 How often are simple things like disrespect being downplayed (accustomed, condoned, enabled, pardoned) in the name of being wanted, chosen or staying together?
-How much do our feelings for someone, despite the unrepentant pain they cause, determine our expectations of them?
+How much do our feelings for someone, despite the unrepentant pain they cause, reshape our expectations of them?

 To make things a little clearer, when you’re desperately looking for a relationship, expecting certain things such as respect are increasingly likely to become the former (to be compromised).